iterami/Docs.htm/common/js/webgl.md

 ---

 ### `webgl_vertexcolorarray(args)`
-* Converts RGB values to an array of values between 0 and 1 of the correct length based on vertex count.
+* Returns an array containing RGBA values normalized to between 0 and 1 for each vertex.

 Arg         | Required? | Notes
 ------------|-----------|------